bucharest-gold/perf-quest/README.md

 - Copy Makefile.example from the root directory and change for your needs.
 - Add the test case on Makefile located on project root directory.
+- To run all the tests type `make` from project root directory.